Kennisis Lake: Events conducted by KLCOA

-Celebrations are held for holidays such as Halloween, Valentine's Day, Canada Day.
-All the members, cottagers, and visitors gather together and participate in various activities, barbecues, and firework shows at night time.
+Celebrations are held for holidays such as Canada Day.
+All the members, cottagers, and visitors gather together and participate in various activities, barbecues, and fireworks shows at night.

 The Association

-The Association itself consists of Executive Community members such as a President, Vice President, Treasurer, Secretary and Directors.
+The Association consists of Executive Community members such as a President, Vice President, Treasurer, Secretary and Directors.
 Each member has a role and duty assigned by the Board that contributes to the Association and the cottagers.

-The Board conducts meetings during each season to discuss the Association and the events to be held during the summer or for any other occasions.
-During these meetings, the Board makes decisions about how to improve or solve any problems at the Kennisis Lake Cottage.
+The Board conducts meetings during each season to discuss the Association and the events to be held during the summer or other occasions.
+During these meetings, the Board decides how to improve or solve any problems at Kennisis Lake.

-The KLCOA only consists of people who pay an annual fee in order to be a member.
-The membership fee is $30 before July 1 and $35 after July 1.
+The KLCOA only consists of people who pay an annual fee to be a member.
+The membership fee is currently $50.

 Norah’s Island

 Norah's Island is the largest island in Kennisis Lake (22 acres and 1000 meters from the nearest shoreline).
 The island was named after Norah Carruthers, the late wife of Bruce Carruthers, who owned the island for 32 years.
 Bruce Carruthers donated the island to the Haliburton Highlands Land Trust in the summer of 2007.
-Since then, many members of the KLCOA have donated money to the Land Trust's Endowment Fund to maintain the cost of preserving the natural habitat of the island.
+Since then, many members of the KLCOA have donated money to the Land Trust's Endowment Fund to maintain the cost of preserving the island's natural habitat.
 Norah's Island has been deemed a lasting piece of land representing the true ecosystem of Kennisis Lake.
-The island ecosystem consists of native trees that surround the lake as well as many rare, native species of orchids.
-The natural habitat of the island is protected, prohibiting development and allowing access to all of the cottagers to enjoy.
-The Norah's Island Committee of the Haliburton Highlands Land Trust is in the process of developing a plaque to acknowledge the donors of the Endowment Fund who donated in excess of $50,000.
+The island ecosystem consists of native trees surrounding the lake and many rare, native species of orchids.
+The island's natural habitat is protected, prohibiting development and allowing access to all of the cottagers to enjoy.
+The Norah's Island Committee of the Haliburton Highlands Land Trust is in the process of developing a plaque to acknowledge the donors of the Endowment Fund who donated more than $50,000.

 Norah's Island Land Transfer

-The land transfer was initiated by Bruce Carruther and the Haliburton Highlands Land Trust under Environment Canada's Ecological Gifts Program as the Island is ecologically sensitive.
-The donation of Norah's Island from Bruce Carruthers, in memoriam of his late wife Norah, took place in 2007.
-Ribbons were tied to symbolize the uniting of the Halliburton Highlands Land Trust, and the Kennisis Lake Cottage Association.
+The land transfer was initiated by Bruce Carruther and the Haliburton Highlands Land Trust under Environment Canada's Ecological Gifts Program, as the Island is ecologically sensitive.
+The donation of Norah's Island from Bruce Carruthers, in memory of his late wife Norah, in 2007.
+Ribbons were tied to symbolize the uniting of the Halliburton Highlands Land Trust and the Kennisis Lake Cottage Association.
 On the day of the land transfer, members of the KLCOA and their families gathered on the island to celebrate the day.

 Activities

+Snowmobiling

+Volunteers measure ice thickness in the winter and mark water trails that form part of the OFSC main trail system.
+Kennisis Lake also has connector trails leading to Haliburton Forest and Wildlife’s network of 400km of groomed winter trails.